Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Domain wall dynamics under out-of-plane magnetic field: experiments and discussion

 \section{Domain wall dynamics under out-of-plane magnetic field: experiments and discussion}

 Let us now compare the measured DW velocities versus out-of-plane field with the predictions of the 1D model and the 2D micromagnetic simulations.

-The domain wall velocities \textit{vs.} out-of-plane field $B_{z}$ for the Pt/Co/Ta(0.16 and 0.32)/Pt, Pt/Co/Au and Pt/GdCo/Ta are reported in Fig.~\ref{fig:Figure2}.
+The domain wall velocities versus out-of-plane field $B_{z}$ for the Pt/Co/Ta(0.16 and 0.32)/Pt, Pt/Co/Au and Pt/Gd$_{77}$Co$_{23}$/Ta are reported in Fig.~\ref{fig:Figure2}.
 The Pt/Co/Pt velocity curve (not shown here, and similar to that reported in \cite{Pham2016}) has the features expected for a domain wall in the presence of large disorder; only the creep regime is visible.
 The depinning field is much larger than the Walker and the Slonczewski fields, so that the steady flow regime is hidden by the creep regime and the precessional flow is not reached for the largest fields.
 The small DMI has no visible effect on the DW dynamics driven by a $B_{z}$ field.

-The DW velocities for the two Pt/Co/Ta/Pt samples have similar variations with $B_{z}$: a large depinning field of $\sim $100~mT and a saturating DW speed of $\approx$50~m/s for larger magnetic fields.
-In these stacks, the calculated Walker and Slonczewski fields (Table I) are much smaller than the measured depinning field.
-Also, the 1D model and the 2D simulations predict a drop of the DW velocity immediately after the Walker field.
-Therefore, the saturation of the DW velocity observed for large magnetic fields cannot be explained by the presence of DMI.
-It is clear that for these two samples, where the DMI field is comparable to the DW demagnetising field ($\delta\approx$1 in Table II), Eq. \ref{eq:vW} cannot be used to extract the DMI value from the measured saturation DW velocity.
+The DW velocities for the two Pt/Co/Ta/Pt samples have similar variations with $B_{z}$: a large depinning field of $\approx $100~mT and a slow increase of the DW speed, averaging at around 40-50 m/s, for larger magnetic fields.
+Without the results of the 1D model and the 2D simulations, we might be tempted to associate this trend to the saturation of the DW velocity after the Walker field, due to 2D effects induced by the presence of DMI.
+However, the 1D calculation using the DMI value obtained from the experimental $\mu_0 H_{DMI}$ field predicts a drop of the DW velocity immediately after the Walker field.
+The Walker field could not be observed, because it occurs for magnetic field values (resp. $\approx$ 20~mT and $\approx$ 40~mT) well below the measured depinning field.
+As a consequence, for these two samples, where the DMI field is comparable to the DW demagnetizing field ($\delta\approx$1 in Table II), Eq. \ref{eq:vW} should not be used to extract the DMI value from the apparent saturation DW velocity, since this does not correspond with the Walker velocity.
+Instead, the calculations, carried out using a damping constant $\alpha$=0.25 for the two samples, show that the slow increase of the DW velocity observed for large fields is most probably associated to the constant mobility expected in the precessional regime.